UCdasec/FaultArm/docs/branch_detection.md

 For an instruction line, the process checks if the instruction is `CMPL` If it is not, the line is disregarded, and the process moves on to scan the next line.
 If the instruction is `CMPL`, the process checks if the value in the `CMPL` operation is trivial.
 If it is trivial, the current line is stored.
 If it is not trivial, the line is disregarded.

-The tool then checks if the `CMPL` operation is followed by a `JNE` instruction.
-If the `JNE` instruction is present, the process verifies if a `CMPL` instruction has already been stored.
+The tool then checks if the `CMPL` operation is followed by a jump (`JNE`, `JNZ`, `JE` `JZ`) instruction.
+If the jump instruction is present, the process verifies if a `CMPL` instruction has already been stored.
 If there is a `CMPL` already stored, the current line is stored.
 Otherwise, the line is disregarded.

-> The `JNE` instruction subsequent to a `CMPL` using a trivial value, implies that the second value in the `CMPL` operation is also trivial.
+> The jump instruction subsequent to a `CMPL` using a trivial value, implies that the second value in the `CMPL` operation is also trivial.
 Hence, the instruction becomes flagged.
 >
 > For instance:
 >